 You can change the default ID addresses of the drives by changing the jumper settings on the SCSI backplane.
-See "SCSI Backplane Option Jumpers" on page 275.
-A simplified layout of the SCSI backplane is shown in "SCSI Backplane Component Locations" on page 274.
+See "SCSI backplane option jumpers" on page 274.
+A simplified layout of the SCSI backplane is shown in "SCSI backplane component locations" on page 273.

 The processing sequence for SCSI devices is set through the ServeRAID Configuration Utility program.
 The sequence proceeds from the lowest SCSI ID to the highest (0 to 6, then 8 to 15).
-Termination (Internal SCSI Devices): SCSI buses must be terminated at each end.
-The ends of the SCSI buses in your server are already terminated.
+Termination (internal SCSI devices): SCSI buses must be terminated at each end.
+The ends of the SCSI buses in the server are already terminated.

-All the hot-swap drives in your server have automatic termination and the RAID controller provides termination at the other end of the SCSI bus.
+All the hot-swap drives in the server have automatic termination and the RAID controller provides termination at the other end of the SCSI bus.